Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-16.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-16.kt).

-It produces something like this, the whole collection taking around 1200 ms (three numbers times 400 ms each):
+It produces something like this, with the whole collection taking around 1200 ms (three numbers, 400 ms for each):

 ```text
 1